Mental Health Assessment and Treatment Services

 • What is it?

 Attention deficit/Hyperactivity Disorder also known as ADHD or ADD is a neurodevelopmental condition.
 It is typically characterized by symptoms of inattention and impulsivity/hyperactivity to a degree that is inconsistent with a person’s developmental level.
 Although usually diagnosed in childhood, often before the age of 12 years old, ADHD symptoms persist into adulthood in many patients and are associated with functional impairment and increased risk of depression, substance abuse, and antisocial behavior.
+How does it present?

 The clinical presentation of ADHD is varied, with three subtypes identified according to the most prevalent symptoms (primarily inattentive, primarily hyperactive/impulsive, and combined).
 ADHD is associated with a range of cognitive impairments in inhibitory control and executive function that presents consistently across all contexts for the individual (i.e. at school, work, during recreation, etc.).